 So, new or resale home?
 Let's see.
 Say your new home purchase went well, that there were no delays of closing, or you've lived through them without too much grief.
 You've been through the scheduled inspections with the builder's superintendent and any corrections, touch-ups and repairs have been made (or promised after you move in).

-Many production builders follow the 'just in time' practice, that is the house construction will be completed just in time for closing.
+Production builders typically follow the 'just in time' practice, that is the house construction will be completed just in time for closing.
 The builder doesn't want the expense of carrying it any longer than absolutely necessary.

 Your lawyer or closing service completes the sale and you've paid the typically 'higher than most resale' closing costs.
 You and your family arrive at the front door of your brand new home, ready to crack open the bottle of champagne (or case of beer) to celebrate this long awaited special day.
 But - surprise - you're welcomed by the sight of workers scampering all over the place in a frantic and often noisy attempt to finish up and get the place clean.
 Now, you're starting to think you made the wrong decision between a new or resale home.